RafaelOleques/anacreontea/readme.md

 Dataset available at HuggingFace: https://huggingface.co/datasets/ronunes/anacreontea

-Topos and their definitions available at GitHub: https://github.com/RafaelOleques/anacreontea/blob/main/topos.csv
+Topos and their definitions are available at GitHub: https://github.com/RafaelOleques/anacreontea/blob/main/topos.csv

 Once the paper is available online, a link will be provided here.